parar020100/Tailwind-Enchantment-Datapack/README.md

 Is your happy ghast too slow?
 This datapack allows to speed up happy ghasts in a balanced, non-game-breaking way!

+## Balancing

+The speed of happy ghasts is questioned by many players, and many solutions are being made.
+This enchantment offers more effecient way of travelling than walking in a balanced way.

+It was important for me to make this datapack balanced with vanilla features.
+For that reason, I ensured that the friendly ghasts do not overshadow other means of transport, like horses (which are still faster).

+Unlike other datapacks and mods, this one does not change the default behaviour of the harness (keeping the vanilla default speed).
+The boost isn't presented at the start of the game, and the player will have to to put effort for getting a better option.
+It was designed specifically so that the best option would not be easy to obtain.

 ## How does it work?

 Instead of changing the speed by default, the datapack adds an optional Tailwind enchantment for the harness.